 All candidates for public office must be registered voters, but some offices have additional qualifications.
-For local elected offices, search online for your county's Candidate Guide or Manual.

 State office Term Additional qualifications Office description Governor 4 years The governor is the chief executive officer of the state and makes appointments for hundreds of state positions, including directors of state agencies (subject to confirmation by the Senate).
 The governor has the power to sign or veto (reject) legislation, and annually submits a budget recommendation and reports on state affairs to the Legislature.
 State Attorney General 4 years Pass the Washington Bar Exam The attorney general serves as legal counsel to the governor, members of the Legislature, state officials, and more than 230 state agencies, boards, commissions, colleges, and universities.
 The Office of the Attorney General enforces consumer protection statutes and provides public information about consumer rights and fraudulent business practices.
 State Supreme Court Justice 6 years Licensed to practice law in Washington state The Supreme Court hears cases from Courts of Appeals and other lower courts.